FarronF/limerick-council-meetings/meetings/2019/05/14-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 9th April 2019.md

 behalf of the owners of the statue and explained he is in the process of arranging a meeting

-with the owners to discuss replicating the statue and returning it to its original location.--- 3
+with the owners to discuss replicating the statue and returning it to its original location.
+---
+3

 Members requested the Conservation Officer provide them with a full costing of the works